gilesknap/k8s-epics-utils/dls/dev-centos/README.md

 -------------

 You will now have a prompt inside of the developer container.
-You will be running as root but file access to the host filesystem will use your own user id.
+You will be running as your own user ID if using run-dev.sh.
+If you are using the vscode integration then you will run as root but file access to the host filesystem will use your own user id. (this is due to an issue with one of the services that vscode starts in the container - to be investigated further)

 These host filesystem folders are mounted.

     - Your home directory
     - /scratch